freddyb/homepage/content/special-browser-privileges-for-some-domains.md

 register.
 The bounty form is at [https://bugzilla.mozilla.org/form.client.bounty](https://bugzilla.mozilla.org/form.client.bounty).

-Lastly, you can send an email to [security@mozilla.org](mailto:security@mozilla.org) if you report something out side of typical working hours (we're humans too!).
+Lastly, you should send an email to [security@mozilla.org](mailto:security@mozilla.org) if you report something out side of typical working hours (we're humans too! :-)).